dreamcatcher-tech/network/Inbox/2025-03-14 2027 agent platform revenue model.md

 - try out different ageents, or different tweaks, against your real workloads
 - see other public places the agent has worked - public data is sold at a discount
 - set effort limits, price limits
+- see where human workstations can be inserted

 ### FAQs
 - how do you charge ?